qinghaoh/qinghaoh.github.io/_posts/2020-09-28-sliding-window.markdown

 ## Non-monotonic Function

-\\(v = f(s, m)\\) is not a monotonic function of \\(m\\), e.g. "the frequency of each character in the substring is greater than or equal to k".
+$$ v = f(s, m) $$ is not a monotonic function of $$ m $$, e.g. "the frequency of each character in the substring is greater than or equal to k".
 When you anchor the start index, expanding the window will either make all chars in the window have more than k frequency, or introduce a new char so it doesn't approach the goal.

 [Longest Substring with At Least K Repeating Characters][longest-substring-with-at-least-k-repeating-characters]